 - Distributed Ledger Technology – Data records in a blockchain exist on a decentralized network, in a peer-to-peer system.
 This setup eliminates the duplication and reliance on a central authority that come with a traditional database solution.
 With Waev, your fully encrypted data resides on the blockchain in secure, decentralized data vaults within our network.
 Data remains encrypted both at rest and during transactions.
 Values only become visible when permissioned users access records via secure API or with Waev’s custom Data UI.
 This creates an immutable, single source of truth, and guards your data from external and internal threats, like data breaches or data loss.

 - Immutable Records – Waev stores each record of consumer data one time as a block on the decentralized ledger.
-Every change or exchange involving a record is logged as another block in its chain.
+Every change or exchange involving a record gets logged as another block in its chain.
 This differs from traditional data solutions where a central authority, like a database administrator, has the power to create, read, update, and delete data, often without record of those transactions occurring.
 With blockchain, a record’s entire journey is permanently recorded in the exact order it occurred.
 This establishes privacy, accuracy, and trust because data tampering is almost impossible and immediately evident.

 - Smart Contracts – Smart contracts are programs stored on the blockchain set to run automatically when certain conditions are met.
 They can kick off processes and designate how, when, and if certain records are shared.
 Waev’s solution utilizes smart contracts to apply and enforce consumer consent preferences and data privacy regulations whenever data is used or shared, either externally or internally.
 Since this logic is all in one place – on the blockchain within smart contracts – we update these programs as regulations change so you stay compliant.